taklab-org/Singularities-heteroclinic-connections-cveeqs/README.md

 >> script_proof_heteroclinics_NLS
 ```

-Note that the code above gives a computer-aided proof of 360 heteroclinic orbits.
+Note that the code above gives computer-assisted proofs of 360 heteroclinic orbits.
 Each proof takes almost an hour of computation time.
 One can access the results of computer-assisted proofs in the folder `CGL_0_pt1/`.

 ```
 >> cd ../CGL_0_pt1/